There are several different answers to the question of why does my dog lick me in the morning:

 Dogs tend to lick their owners when they know they’ve done something wrong.

 For instance, the other morning I noticed that my dog wasn’t giving me the usual sloppy good-morning licks I’m used to getting.
-Instead, he was giving me rapid, short licks, like he was trying to avert my attention from something.
+Instead, he was giving me rapidly, short licks, like he was trying to avert my attention from something.

 Since I know my dog pretty well, I immediately looked around the room to see what kind of damage he was trying to hide.
 Low and behold, he had ripped apart his little doggy pillow!